-These instructions show several methods of taking static pressure readings (negative pressure) on reclaimers by using a flexible-tube manometer.
+These instructions show several methods of taking static-pressure readings (negative pressure) on reclaimers by using a flexible-tube manometer.
 Use the method best suited for the application.
-The instruction explains the processes for taking periodic readings and show how to permanently install the manometer for taking frequent readings.
-A fitting should be installed when the manometer installation is permanent, refer to Paragraph 5.7.6.3.
+The instructions explain the processes for taking periodic readings and show how to permanently install the manometer for taking frequent readings.
+A fitting should be installed when the manometer installation is permanent, as instructed in Paragraph 5.7.6.3.
 Use silicone or other sealant around the fitting to prevent leaks.
-The fitting should be capable of being capped when the manometer tube is removed.
-A cap will prevent leaks that alter the reclaimer's separation efficiency.
+The fitting must be sealed and capable of being capped when the manometer tube is removed. leaks will alter the reclaimer's separation efficiency.
 Taking readings at different locations could produce different readings.
-Static pressure readings at the door are generally 0.5" to 1" lower than readings taken above the reclaimer.
+Static-pressure readings at the door are generally 0.5" to 1" lower than those taken above the reclaimer.
 The readings are reference points, so readings should be taken using the same method each time the reading is taken.

 - 5.7.1 Refer to instructions packed with the manometer for preparing and operating the manometer. - 5.7.2 Connect one end of the 3/16" ID tubing to one of the tubing connectors (elbow) at the top of the manometer by pushing it over the barbed adaptor. - 5.7.3 Leave the needle protector on the needle and insert the needle into the other end of the tubing.
-The ends of the tubing must fit tight on the manometer and needle; leaks will cause inaccurate readings. - 5.7.4 Open both manometer valves (elbows) per manometer instructions. - 5.7.5 Magnets on the manometer hold it in position on the reclaimer or dust-collector body.
-The manometer must be vertical so the fluid is level on both sides. - 5.7.6 Needle placement: Figure 20 shows the manometer setup for taking both periodic and frequent static pressure readings. - 5.7.6.1 Taking readings in the flex hose: Remove the needle protector, and insert the needle into the flex hose approximately 8" above the top of the reclaimer. - 5.7.6.2 Taking readings at the reclaimer door: Open the reclaimer fill door, remove the needle protector, and place the needle so the tip is inside the door opening.
+The ends of the tubing must fit tight on the manometer and needle; leaks will cause inaccurate readings. - 5.7.4 Open both manometer valves (elbows), per manometer instructions. - 5.7.5 Magnets on the manometer hold it in position on the reclaimer or dust-collector body.
+The manometer must be vertical, so the fluid is level on both sides. - 5.7.6 Needle placement: Figure 22 shows the manometer setup for taking both periodic and frequent static-pressure readings.

+5.7.6.1 Taking readings in the flex hose: Remove the needle protector and insert the needle into the flex hose, approximately 8" above the top of the reclaimer.

+- 5.7.6.2 Taking readings at the reclaimer door: Open the reclaimer fill door, remove the needle protector, and place the needle so the tip is inside the door opening.
 Carefully close the door on the needle.
-The side of the needle will embed into the rubber, creating an airtight seal. - 5.7.6.3 Taking frequent readings using a permanent fitting: A permanent fitting may be installed in the reclaimer wall, as shown in Figure 20 for taking frequent static pressure readings.
+The side of the needle will embed into the rubber, creating an airtight seal. - 5.7.6.3 Taking frequent readings using a permanent fitting: A permanent fitting may be installed in the reclaimer wall, as shown in Figure 22, for taking frequent static-pressure readings.
 Permanent fittings must have a barb to accommodate the 3/16" ID tubing and have a means of sealing the fitting when the manometer is not in use.
 Use silicone sealer or other sealant to seal around the fitting to prevent leaks.
 The fitting should be capable of being capped when the manometer tube is removed.
 Sealing the fitting will prevent leaks that alter the reclaimer's separation efficiency.
-Air drawn into the reclaimer will cause carryover of good media to the dust collector.
+Air drawn into the reclaimer will cause carry over of good media to the dust collector. - 5.7.7 Adjust the slide rule to align the zero with the fluid level.
+Refer to the upper part of Figure 23.